What does STEM stand for?

 The children waiting on the result of the volcano

-More Questions about STEM?
+More Questions ?

 Still thinking about it?
 Confused about how to do it?
 How will I fit it into my existing curriculum?